gitbrent/SpRestLib/README.md

 * Standards-compliant:
  * Uses vanilla JavaScript for AJAX/REST calls (no JSOM or CSOM code is used)
 * Robust:
- * Reads List column metadata from SharePoint so you don't spend time managing metadata
+ * Reads List column metadata from SharePoint so you don't spend time defining/maintaining fields
  * Automatically retries failed requests
- * Detects expired sessions and will automatically request a new token asynchronously
+ * Detects expired form digest/session tokens, requests a new token asynchronously, then continues the original operation.
 * Built for SharePoint:
- * SharePoint-specific error handling
+ * Built to detect and handle common SharePoint-specific authentication errors

 **************************************************************************************************
 # Installation